DomBom16/zenif/docs/modules/cli.md

 - `Prompt.number()`: For numeric input (works with Integer or Float schema fields)
 - `Prompt.date()`: For dates (works with String schema fields)

-Find more about different types of prompts by checking out [Special Prompt Methods](../extra/special-prompt-methods.md)
+Find more about different types of prompts and how they work, check out [More About Prompts](../extra/more-about-prompts.md)

 ## Interactive Prompts with Schema Validation